Clearing The Path Forward

 Expungements in PA

 Expungements can be filed under the authority of Pennsylvania’s expungement statute – 18 PACSA 9122.
 This statute contains a list of what can be erased through the filing of an expungement petition.
 It is NOT meant to erase misdemeanor or felony convictions, which must be reviewed for possible record-sealing or applying for a pardon.
+We are currently running a limited-time 10% discount for pre-paid expungements (this discount applies to all June Board of Pardons recommended pardons).

 - Summary Expungement in PA: This petition erases a summary conviction from someone’s record.
 House Bill 1543 creates the right to expunge a single summary offense when five years have elapsed since the date of conviction – when there is no criminal prosecutions for the following five years.
 The most issued summary citations that affect young people are retail theft, harassment, disorderly conduct and public drunkenness – these would all be eligible for expungement after five years.